 Learning about Tax & SSO

-The direct tax, the value added tax, and the social security act in Iran have been on the rise in recent years, as the government was trying to cut its reliance on oil sales by generating new revenue sources.
+The direct tax, the value-added tax, and the social security charges in Iran have been on the rise in recent years, as the government was trying to cut its reliance on oil sales by generating new revenue sources.
 Changing the rates as well as modifying the scope of the taxes makes having a current knowledge of the tax regulations a necessity for businesses that want to engage with the Iranian market.

 On the other hand, the government has been providing some exemptions and discounts on multiple occasions to encourage investment and production in Iran.
 Knowing the extent of these exemptions can create significant savings for businesses, both local and international.